NirshalChandraSekar/NirshalChandraSekar/README.md

 About Me
 </h2>

 I am a graduate student in Robotics at the University of Minnesota.

 I work at the [Robotics: Perception and Manipulation Lab](https://rpm-lab.github.io/), under Assistant Professor.
 [Karthik Desingh](https://karthikdesingh.com/).

+I love to solve complex problems related to robotic perception in robot manipulation and navigation settings!